Cobol programming language, AS/400, RPG. Cobol continues to ensure the successful completion of business transactions.

 A Little History

-You can ask why are we writing in 2021 about a story that is almost 60 years old?
-Only because Cobol and solutions built on it are the big survivors of IT.
-In an industry where 5-10-year-old solutions are ancient history, COBOL, with the stubbornness of a crocodile or a shark just won’t go extinct.
+You can rightly ask: why are we writing about this in 2023, when this programming language is over 60 years old?
+Only because COBOL and the solutions built on it are the big survivors of IT.
+In an industry where 5-10-year-old solutions are ancient history, COBOL, with the stubbornness of a crocodile or a shark, just won’t go extinct.

 There is an interesting duality in COBOL’s world today.
-At the time of writing this blog article, it is only in the 25th position of the Tiobe index ranking of programming languages, even Fortran outranks it.
-(If you don’t want to click on the link the first three on the list are C, Java, and Python).
-According to a study, in 2013 70% of universities didn’t teach COBOL, and COBOL programmers’ age is 55 years on average.
+At the beginning of 2023, it is only in the 31th position of the Tiobe index ranking of programming languages; even Fortran outranks it.
+(If you don’t want to click on the link, the first three on the list are C, Java, and Python).
+According to a study, in 2013 70% of universities didn’t teach COBOL, and the average age of COBOL programmers is 55 years.

 However, even today, around 220 billion lines of code run on COBOL a year.
-Besides, as we mentioned above, this software has a key role.
-This means, that in the upcoming years, younger developers will be needed who are not only able to do maintenance on this software but who can migrate them as well onto newer systems.
+Besides, as we mentioned above, this programming language has a key role.
+This means that in the upcoming years, younger developers will be needed who are not only able to do maintenance on this software but who can migrate them as well onto newer systems.

-Finding Cobol developers is an extremely difficult task these days.
+Finding Cobol developers is an extremely difficult task these days, but we can help.

 If you require a Cobol programmer, please do not hesitate to contact us!